Electricians, What's in Your Truck (Part Five)

 Video: FLIR VP50 Non-Contact Voltage Detector + Worklight Product

 Want to learn about other tools I keep in my truck?
 (And the tools you should keep in your truck, too?)
 Check out these blogs (and don’t miss the next one in the series, coming up soon!):

-- The first blog in our series shows you how to pull wire faster and safer
+- How to pull wire faster and safer »

-- The third blog explains a safer, faster way to strip cable
+- Safer, faster way to strip cable »

-- The fourth blog reveals an easier way to pull and push fish tape
+- Easier way to pull and push fish tape »

 O'Leary joined Van Meter in 2011 and has more than 22 years in the jobsite safety industry.